 The Sub-Advisory Agreement was approved by the Trustees (including all the Independent Trustees) in compliance with the 1940 Act.
 The Sub-Advisory Agreement will continue in force for an initial period of up to two years.
 Thereafter, the Sub-Advisory Agreement is renewable from year to year with respect to the Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person at a meeting called for that purpose, of a majority of those Trustees who are not "interested persons" of the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares of the Fund.
-The Sub-Advisory Agreement will terminate automatically in the event of its assignment, and is terminable at any time without penalty by the Board or by a majority of the Fund's outstanding Shares or by the Adviser on not less than 60 days' written notice to the Sub-Adviser, or by the Sub-Adviser on 90 days' written notice to the Adviser and the Trust.
-The Sub-Advisory Agreement provides that the Sub-Adviser shall not be protected against any liability to the Trust or its shareholders by reason of willful misfeasance, bad faith, or gross negligence on its part in the performance of its duties or from reckless disregard of its obligations or duties thereunder.
+The Sub-Advisory Agreement will terminate automatically in the event of its assignment, and is terminable at any time without penalty by the Board or by a majority of the Fund's outstanding Shares or by the Adviser on not less than 60 days' written notice to the Sub-Advisory Agreement provides that the Sub-Adviser shall not be protected against any liability to the Trust or its shareholders by reason of willful misfeasance, bad faith, or gross negligence on its part in the performance of its duties or from reckless disregard of its obligations or duties thereunder.

 Portfolio Managers.
-As described in the prospectus, Austin Wen, CFA and Rafael Zayas, CFA serve as the Fund's Portfolio Managers and are responsible for the day-to-day investment management of the Fund.
+As described in the prospectus, Matthew Pelletier, Jeff Kernagis and Devin Ryder serve as the Fund's Portfolio Managers and are responsible for the day-to-day investment management of the Fund.
 In addition to the Fund, the Portfolio Managers are responsible for the day-to-day management of certain other accounts, as listed below.
 There are no accounts for which the advisory or sub-advisory fee is based on the performance of the account.
-The information below is provided as of March 31, 2024:
+The information below is provided as of January 31, 2025:

-Portfolio Manager Other Registered Investment Company Accounts Assets Managed (\$ millions) Other Pooled Investment Vehicle Accounts Assets Managed (\$ millions) Other Accounts Assets Managed (\$ millions) Total Assets Managed (\$ millions) Austin Wen, CFA 29 4,986.6 7 863.8 1 21.2 5,871.6 Rafael Zayas, CFA 23 4,128.3 20 1,724.2 0 0 5,852.5
+Portfolio Manager Other Registered Investment Company Accounts Assets Managed (\$ millions) Other Pooled Investment Vehicle Accounts Assets Managed (\$ millions) Other Accounts Assets Managed (\$ millions) Total Assets Managed (\$ millions)

+Matthew

+Pelletier 0 \$0 5 \$348.0 0 \$0 \$348.0

+Jeff Kernagis, CFA 7 \$1,100.0 0 \$0 0 \$0 \$1,100.0

+Devin Ryder, CFA 0 \$0 0 \$0 0 \$0 \$0